nainauy/FRDesktop/README.md

 # FRDesktop
-face recognition application using EmguCV
+face recognition application using OpenCV

 Face recognition desktop application which is part of FR System.
-Facial detection is done using EmguCV's Haar Cascade Classifier and facial recogntion is done using EmguCV's LBPH Face Recognizer.
+Facial detection is done using OpenCV's Haar Cascade Classifier and facial recogntion is done using OpenCV's LBPH Face Recognizer.
 DirectShow library is used for detecting camera devices.